Quenched large deviations for Monte Carlo integration with Coulomb gases: Discussion and perspectives

-\paragraph{Sampling from the Gibbs measure.} Now that we have incorporated the approximation of the potential into a fast Monte Carlo result, the elephant in the room is our need for an MCMC algorithm to approximately sample from our Gibbs measures in reasonable time.
-The experiments of \cref{s:worst-case-variance} and \cref{s:complementary_experiments} show that this can be an issue if one wants to see smaller integration errors or variances than MCMC in practice.
-In the absence of an exact sampler, understanding the sampling complexity of an MCMC algorithm like MALA for this specific target in terms of the number of iterations $T$, the step size, the dimension $d$, the number of particles $n$, and the inverse temperature $\beta_n$ would be important, and it would be interesting to compare the different methods presented in \cref{s:experiments} with fixed budget.
-Sampling algorithms other than MALA, tailored to our Gibbs measures, could also achieve better performances.
+Now that we have incorporated the approximation of the potential into a fast Monte Carlo result, the elephant in the room is our need for an MCMC algorithm to approximately sample from our Gibbs measures in reasonable time.
+The experiments given in \cref{s:experiments} show that this can be an issue if one wants to see smaller integration errors or variances than MCMC in practice.
+In the absence of an exact sampler, understanding the sampling complexity of an MCMC algorithm like MALA for this specific target in terms of the number of iterations $T$, the step size, the dimension $d$, the number of particles $n$, and the inverse temperature $\beta_n$ would be important, and it would be interesting to compare the different methods we considered in \cref{s:experiments} with fixed budget.
+Additionally, the recent work of \cite{chen_stationary_2025} suggests that stationary points of the MMD are both computationally tractable and lead to efficient numerical integration of the functions in a large subset of the underlying RKHS.
+For integrating these particular functions, deterministic optimization of the MMD might thus be preferable. \revv{Alternatively}, when MALA fails to reach the targeted Gibbs distribution because the gradient of the log target is too small, we may thus be in the vicinity of a stationary point of the MMD, which in turn would not be bad news in terms of numerical integration.
+Finally, sampling algorithms other than MALA, tailored to our Gibbs measures, could also achieve better performances.
 One could as well think of drawing points from a discrete Gibbs measure supported on a pre-drawn background $\nu_n$, following the two-step rationale of coresets or kernel thinning \citep{dwivedi_kernel_2021}.